- 4-Minute Article

 Drawing on savings earlier and for a longer duration may increase the risk of outliving retirement savings, known as longevity risk.
 To help work around these factors, people planning an early retirement may want to consider additional income sources to help cover expenses.
 Some approaches include:

-- Turn a hobby or passion into a side business for additional income, or pursuing part-time work in an area of interest.
+- Turning a hobby or passion into a side business for additional income, or pursuing part-time work in an area of interest.

 4. Amount of debt